Urban-Meteorology-Reading/SUEWS-Docs/docs/source/input_files/input_converter.rst

 SUEWS input converter
 ********************************

-SUEWS input converter is a python script to convert input files between different versions based on pre-defined rules.
+SUEWS input converter is a Python 3 script to convert input files between different versions based on pre-defined rules.

 How to use
 ----------------